 Finding the right influencer can put a brand on the map.
 But how do you do so efficiently?
 AI can lend a hand.

 AI-powered influencer research platforms analyze a variety of social media analytics to understand which accounts can provide the most engagement, reach, and influence for a specific industry.

 How to Get Started with AI for Social Media

-If you're a social media marketer, chances are that AI can help you increase revenue and reduce costs.
+If you're a social media marketer, chances are that AI can help you increase revenue and reduce costs across different social channels.
 That means now is the time to get started with AI, no matter your skill or comfort level.

 To do so means you build a potentially insurmountable competitive advantage.
 To delay means you risk getting left behind.